jonasschneider/momentum/README.md

 Loading times were measured using the Chrome DOM inspector, reading the time of the DOMContentLoaded event, which indicates the arrival of the main HTML document, and the onLoad event, which indicates that all of the images have been loaded.
+Traditional benchmark approaches using tools like `ab` are deemed inappropriate because SPDY is not optimized for raw request benchmarking, but instead focuses on the results given by real browsers.
+Besides that, there is no `ab` equivalent for SPDY.
+High-concurrency benchmarks are therefore still to be done.

 To test SPDY, Chrome was started with the `--use-spdy=no-ssl` flag, which forces Chrome to talk SPDY everywhere.
 This means that TLS SPDY negotiation is not included in the benchmark.
 For testing the HTTP servers,